LoginRadius/python-sdk/lib/README.md

   - Enhanced the coding standards of SDK to follow industry programming styles and best practices.
   - Enhanced security standards of SDK.
   - Reduced code between the business layer and persistence layer for optimization of SDK performance.
-  - Added internal parameter validations in the API function
+  - Added internal parameter validations in the API function.
-  - ApiKey and ApiSecret usage redundancy removed
+  - ApiKey and ApiSecret usage redundancy removed.
-  - All LoginRadius related features need to be defined once only and SDK will handle them automatically
+  - All LoginRadius related features need to be defined once only and SDK will handle them automatically.
   - Improved the naming conventions of API functions for better readability.
-  - Better Error and Exception Handling for LoginRadius API Response in SDK
+  - Better Error and Exception Handling for LoginRadius API Response in SDK.
-  - Revamped complete SDK and restructured it with latest API function names and parameters
+  - Revamped complete SDK and restructured it with latest API function names and parameters.
-  - Added detailed description to API functions and parameters for better understanding
+  - Added detailed description to API functions and parameters for better understanding.
-  - Updated the demo according to latest SDK changes
+  - Updated the demo according to latest SDK changes.
-  - Implemented API Region Feature
+  - Implemented API Region Feature.

 ### Added new multiple APIs for better user experience
   - Update Phone ID by UID